Papua LNG

 no bank should finance the project

-As the project’s financial advisor, Crédit Agricole is supporting TotalEnergies in the financing of the project, valued at over $10 billion.
-However, the bank finally listened to the demands of civil society and announced in February 2024 that it would not provide direct financing for the project.
+As the project’s financial advisor, MUFG is supporting TotalEnergies in the financing of the project, valued at $10 to $18 billion.

 TotalEnergies may also approach other financiers that financed some of its other LNG projects in the region.